-- Stock-based compensation, intended for directors responsible for carrying out executive duties, is a long-term performance incentive, with the amount to be paid determined based on a qualitative evaluation of medium- to long-term initiatives. - Stock-based compensation is to be paid for the purchase of the company's own shares.
+- Stock-based compensation, intended for directors responsible for carrying out executive duties, is a long-term performance incentive, with the amount to be paid determined based on a qualitative evaluation of medium- to long-term initiatives. - Stock-based compensation is to be paid for the purchase of the Company's own shares.
 These purchases are to be made through the Director Stock Ownership Plan.
 Shares purchased for this purpose are to be held by each director for the term of his or her service.
+Bonuses - Bonuses are short-term performance incentives to be paid to directors who carry out executive responsibilities.
+The amount of a bonus is to reflect business performance in the respective fiscal year. - As a specific method to calculate a bonus, Fujitsu will adopt a "Profit Sharing model" which uses consolidated operating income and consolidated net income as an index.
+However, bonuses will not be paid in the event of negative net income recorded under non-consolidated accounting.